 An Airbnb I rented a few years ago had about a dozen cameras inside the home.
 The owner disclosed the cameras using a tiny font at the bottom of the listing.
 Now I read rental listings very carefully and ask these questions before I book:

 - What is the exact number of cameras and where are they located?

 - Are the cameras recording?

 - What happens to those recordings after my stay?

 Airbnb allows security cameras or audio recorders in “public spaces” and “common spaces.”
 That means no bathrooms, bedrooms, or other sleeping areas.
-For instance, a camera or other monitoring device is not allowed if the living room has a sofa bed.
+For instance, a camera or other monitoring device is not allowed in the living room if it has a sofa bed.
 Concealed and undisclosed cameras are not permitted, either.